The White Mansions Stage Show

 Lee's Company recorded White Mansions in toto and live at The Blue Coconut in West Sussex, England.
 It was a good night.
 It was a very, very good night in fact.
 Everything clicked, beginning to end, and it is here in all its, need I say, glory.
 Never mind that Jimmy Lee sang all parts and never mind that Bernie Leadon and Eric Clapton and Steve Cash and John Dillon of the Ozark Mountain Daredevils were not there putting in their chops and that Waylon and Jessi were not there.
 Story To Tell, the opening track, put that to rest that night because you knew that everything which followed was going to be good.
 Maybe great.
 Some would certainly say so.

 So allow me to quell any negative comparisons to the original.
 This is live and the band nailed it.
 You'll agree if you give it a chance.
 And for those who have never heard the original, disregard this entire review.
 Just buy a copy and enjoy it.
 It's worth the money.

 The discovery of the ‘White Mansions’ album gave him the focus he’d always wanted but never found.
 Creative meetings with Derek Green (head of A&M), Glynn Johns (Beatles and Stones producer) and Mansions writer Paul Kennerley (Emmylou’s other half) followed and led to Jim and his band taking the album to the States as a complete show, where he toured it for a year, ending with a four month stint in Nashville.

-CD Catalogue No JL104 — All compositions, music and lyrics, written and produced by Jimmy Lee
+CD Catalogue No JL104 — Produced by Jimmy Lee